cits5501/cits5501.github.io/src/assessment.md

 ### Exam

 The
-exam is a practical, [**face-to-face**]{ class="hi-pri" } exam, held in a computer lab during the UWA examination period.
+exam is a [**face-to-face**]{ class="hi-pri" }, paper-based exam, held during the UWA examination period.
 For the exact time and venue, consult your exam timetable using StudentConnect.

 The exam is *not* open book.
 You are permitted to bring into the exam one A4, double-sided page of handwritten notes.
-The exam will be held in a computer lab, and the exam will be completed in Moodle.

-The date for the final exam should be accessible from the {{
-siteinfo.lms }}.
-The exam venues are available by looking in the "CITS5501" area of the LMS, under "Exam 2023".
-The exact venue you're in will depend on your surname.

 #### Past exam papers

-Because the exam is conducted using Moodle, previous years' papers in the current format are not available.

-However, for revision purposes you may find it useful to look at some older, paper-based exams, which are available via the {{ siteinfo.lms }} -- look under "Previous exams".
+For revision purposes, you may find it useful to look at some older paper-based exams, which are available via the {{ siteinfo.lms }} -- look under "Previous exams".
 These exam papers are provided only to CITS5501 students for study purposes, and may not be published or distributed elsewhere.

 (Note that although the UWA Library's ["OneSearch" search][onesearch] facility lists some past exams as being available via OneSearch when "CITS5501" is entered as a query, the content of the unit has changed significantly since they were released, and they are no longer a good guide to what you can expect.)

 The best use of past exams is for your practice purposes -- if possible, try writing answers and timing how long you take.
 I do *not* publish answers to past exams for two reasons:

 - For many of the questions, there *is* no one correct answer.
   The exam questions often require you to analyse a scenario and argue